-On November 8, 2002, the KCC issued an order addressing Westar Energy's proposed financial plan.
+On November 8, 2002, the KCC issued an order addressing our proposed financial plan.
 The order contained the following findings and directions.

-- The order rejects Westar Energy's proposed financial plan. - The order directs Westar Energy to reverse certain transactions, including reversing accounting entries so certain capital contributions by Westar Energy to Westar Industries are reflected as an intercompany payable owed by Westar Industries to Westar Energy, and reversing all transactions in 2002 recorded as equity investments by Westar Energy in Westar Industries so such transactions are reflected as intercompany payables owed by Westar Industries to Westar Energy.
-Westar Energy is required to submit a report within 30 days of the date of the order certified by its chief financial officer as to compliance with these requirements. - The order directs Westar Energy to submit a plan within 90 days for restructuring its organizational structure so that its electric utility business operating as a division of Westar Energy is placed in a separate subsidiary.
-The plan is required to include the process for restructuring, an analysis of whether the restructuring is consistent with Westar Energy's present debt indentures and loan agreements, and if not, the necessary amendments to proceed with the restructuring.
-The restructuring plan is required to be accompanied by an updated cost allocation manual to track costs and investments attributable to Westar Energy's regulated electric utility and non-regulated activities.
-Following approval of the restructuring plan and the updated cost allocation manual, Westar Energy will be required to provide the KCC with separate quarterly financial statements for Westar Energy and its electric utility subsidiaries. - The order directs Westar Energy to provide a written explanation if the amount of debt secured by utility assets which Westar Energy transfers to the new utility subsidiary exceeds \$1.5 billion.
-For the two years beginning on the date Westar Energy submits its restructuring plan, Westar Energy is required to reduce secured utility debt by at least \$100 million each year from cash flow. - The order directs Westar Energy to reduce its consolidated debt, to consider certain actions for reducing its consolidated debt, and to provide expert testimony supporting any decision to reject a suggested action.
-The suggested actions include payments of \$100 million each year from cash flow, the issuance of common stock, the sale of ONEOK, Inc. stock, a reduction in, or elimination of, Westar Energy's dividend, and the sale of Protection One. - The order initiates an investigation into the appropriate type, quantity, structure and regulation of the nonutility businesses with which Westar Energy's utility businesses may be affiliated. - The order establishes standstill protections requiring that Westar Energy seek KCC approval before Westar Energy takes certain actions including making any loan to, investment in or transfer of cash in excess of \$100,000 to a nonutility affiliate, entering into any agreement with a nonutility affiliate where the value of goods or services exchanged exceeds \$100,000, investing, by Westar Energy or an affiliate, of more than \$100,000 in an existing or new nonutility business, transferring any non-cash assets or intellectual property to any non-utility affiliate, issuing any debt, or selling any ONEOK, Inc. stock without complying with the requirements of a July 9, 2002 KCC order.
-In addition, Westar Energy must charge interest to nonutility affiliates at the incremental cost of their debt on outstanding balances of any existing or future interaffiliate loans, receivables or other cash advances due Westar Energy.
-These restrictions apply both to Westar Energy and us.
+- The order rejects our proposed financial plan. - The order directs us to reverse certain transactions, including reversing accounting entries so certain capital contributions by us to Westar Industries are reflected as an intercompany payable owed by Westar Industries to us, and reversing all transactions in 2002 recorded as equity investments by us in Westar Industries so such transactions are reflected as intercompany payables owed by Westar Industries to us.
+We are required to submit a report within 30 days of the date of the order certified by our chief financial officer as to compliance with these requirements. - The order directs us to submit a plan within 90 days for restructuring our organizational structure so that our electric utility business operating as a division of us is placed in a separate subsidiary.
+The plan is required to include the process for restructuring, an analysis of whether the restructuring is consistent with our present debt indentures and loan agreements, and if not, the necessary amendments to proceed with the restructuring.
+The restructuring plan is required to be accompanied by an updated cost allocation manual to track costs and investments attributable to our regulated electric utility and non-regulated activities.
+Following approval of the restructuring plan and the updated cost allocation manual, we will be required to provide the KCC with separate quarterly financial statements for us and our electric utility subsidiaries. - The order directs us to provide a written explanation if the amount of debt secured by utility assets which we transfer to the new utility subsidiary exceeds \$1.5 billion.
+For the two years beginning on the date we submit our restructuring plan, we are required to reduce secured utility debt by at least \$100 million each year from cash flow. - The order directs us to reduce our consolidated debt, to consider certain actions for reducing our consolidated debt, and to provide expert testimony supporting any decision to reject a suggested action.
+The suggested actions include payments of \$100 million each year from cash flow, the issuance of common stock, the sale of ONEOK, Inc. stock, a reduction in, or elimination of, our dividend, and the sale of Protection One. - The order initiates an investigation into the appropriate type, quantity, structure and regulation of the nonutility businesses with which our utility businesses may be affiliated. - The order establishes standstill protections requiring that we seek KCC approval before we take certain actions including making any loan to, investment in or transfer of cash in excess of \$100,000 to a nonutility affiliate, entering into any agreement with a nonutility affiliate where the value of goods or services exchanged exceeds \$100,000, investing, by us or an affiliate, of more than \$100,000 in an existing or new nonutility business, transferring any non-cash assets or intellectual property to any non-utility affiliate, issuing any debt, or selling any ONEOK, Inc. stock without complying with the requirements of a July 9, 2002 KCC order.
+In addition, we must charge interest to nonutility affiliate at the incremental cost of their debt on outstanding balances of any existing or future interaffiliate loans, receivables or other cash advances due us.
+These restrictions apply both to us and our KGE subsidiary.